 The activities of the inspectorate focus on good provision of services, fair enforcement and appropriate detection.
 If appropriate this is executed in collaboration with other inspectorates, is risk-driven, is based on mutual trust with the supervised organisation and moreover is focused on reducing the burden of supervision.
 Policy-makers determine the rules; people and businesses are responsible for compliance and the inspectorate monitors and enforces.

 The environmental departments of the inspectorate are committed to the maintenance of a safe and healthy environment for people to live and work in and limiting harmful effects on the environment.
-For example they supervise the safety of building constructions and drinking water, the minimisation of the risks of hazardous substances and industries, the responsible processing of waste and the prevention and clean-up of contaminated soil and water.
+For example they supervise drinking water, the minimisation of the risks of hazardous substances and industries, the responsible processing of waste and the prevention and clean-up of contaminated soil and water.

 The transport departments of the inspectorate are committed to the safety of transport by road, on water and by air.
 Examples include the supervision of companies operating in these sectors, the rail and aviation infrastructure and the requirements with respect to rest and driving/sailing/flying times, professional competence, loading and maintenance.